wolfc910/ds202-sandbox/README.md

 - seeing friends I haven't seen in a while
 - Football season is about to begin
 - I've been enjoying my classes
-- it was nice seeing friends I hadn't seen in a while
+- it was nice seeing friends

 ## Crappies